kjellarne-dev/WoWAHKScripts/README.md

 To start using the script:
 1. Install Autohotkey
+2. Download WoW_AntiAFKScript.ahk, delete_character.png and Gehennas_realm.png to the same folder
-2. Double click on the script to send it to the system tray
+3. Double click on the script to send it to the system tray

+Then you should be all set and ready to use the shortcuts listed below

 # Shortcuts